-The renal tubular acidoses either impair H+ secretion (types 1 and 4) or HCO3− absorption (type 2).
+The renal tubular acidoses Renal Tubular Acidosis Renal tubular acidosis (RTA) is acidosis and electrolyte disturbances due to impaired renal hydrogen ion excretion (type 1), impaired bicarbonate resorption (type 2), or abnormal aldosterone... read more impair either H+ secretion (types 1 and 4) or HCO3− absorption (type 2).
 Impaired acid excretion and a normal anion gap also occur in early renal failure, tubulointerstitial renal disease, and when carbonic anhydrase inhibitors (eg, acetazolamide) are taken.

-Symptoms and signs (see Table: Clinical Consequences of Acid-Base Disorders) are primarily those of the cause.
+Symptoms and signs (see table Clinical Consequences of Acid-Base Disorders Clinical Consequences of Acid-Base Disorders ) are primarily those of the cause.
 Mild acidemia is itself asymptomatic.
 More severe acidemia (pH < 7.10) may cause nausea, vomiting, and malaise.
-Symptoms may appear at higher pH if acidosis develops rapidly.
+Symptoms may occur at higher pH if acidosis develops rapidly.

 The most characteristic sign is hyperpnea (long, deep breaths at a normal rate), reflecting a compensatory increase in alveolar ventilation; this hyperpnea is not accompanied by a feeling of dyspnea.